petrailic/womens_demonstration_image_analysis/README.md

 ![image 6](appendix/S3_bucket.PNG)

 ## Second step: Data Recognition
 The AWS Rekognition service was selected for the text extraction phase due to its superior efficacy in handling creative, non standard, and artistically hand made text present on the protest banners.
 Amazon Rekognition excels in accurately identifying text under these challenging conditions, which often pose difficulties for standard programs.
 The recognition code first initiates by accessing and retrieving the image data directly from the previously provisioned S3 bucket.
-A modification was integrated into the standard class script to immediately generate a literal, word-for-word translation of the identified phrases.
+Modifications were integrated into the standard class script to immediately generate a literal, word-for-word translation of the identified phrases.
 The output of this crucial step is a clean dataset of the original phrases in Spanish, exactly as displayed on the protest posters, prepared for the subsequent stages.

 ![image 7](appendix/recognition_result.PNG)

 ## Third Step: Data Translation
 Following the successful and adequate identification of the banners, the data is ready for the translation phase.
 This crucial step utilizes a high-utility translation service, to bridge the linguistic gap and facilitate understanding for global audiences.
-The only modification made to the code provided in class was the accurate identification of the source language to create the expected results.
+The modificatiosn made to the code provided in class were the accurate identification of the source language to create the expected results and some restructing to process multiple phrases at once.
 The output of this phase is the English translation of the protest messages, whose accuracy and contextual relevance of these translations were rigorously validated by a project participant who is a native Spanish speaker with direct cultural context of the protests, ensuring the actual purpose of the messages shared globally.

 ![image 8](appendix/translation_result.PNG)